Insurance

 • Guaranteeing that your hospital bills will be met

-• Telephone Global Response in the UK using the number shown below and remembering to use the correct international dialing code from the country in which you are calling
+• Telephone Global Response in the UK using the number shown below while remembering to use the correct international dialing code from the country from which you are calling

 • Give details of anyone you would like to be contacted - relative, friend, employer.